NoelVerduzco/reactive-music-visualizer/README.md

 >
 > Can play a music file in the application.
 Used for creating visuals.
 >
-> Precondition: UNREGISTERED & REGISTERED USER must have already uploaded a music file of any format from their computer.
+> Precondition: UNREGISTERED USER must have already uploaded a music file of any format from their computer.
 >
 > Post-condition: None